cinnData/PythonBootcamp/[PY-04] Functions and control statements.md

 Out[2]: -0.3333333333333333
 ```

-If you apply the function to an argument for which it does not make sense, Python will return an error message which depends on the values supplied for the argument.
+If you apply the function to an argument for which it does not make sense, Python will return an error messageThe following examples illustrate this.
+Not that Python error messages, though accurate, are not precisely friendly.

 ```
 In [3]: f(1)